 There really is a game for everyone, on a platform that fits around you

 And I mean that.
-Back in the summer, when VICE ran an article headlined "We're All Gamers, and It's Time to Embrace That", we copped so much flack from those aforementioned angry young men of the internet, for daring to suggest that someone who just dabbles in a few mobile games while riding the bus is a "gamer".
-Chucking semantics to one side, the point of that piece was far simpler that the blinkered minority made it out to be: access to video games has never been better, and we should all enjoy them.
+Back in the summer, we copped so much flack from those aforementioned angry young men of the internet, for daring to suggest that someone who just dabbles in a few mobile games while riding the bus is a "gamer."
+Chucking semantics to one side, the point of that piece was far simpler that the blinkered minority made it out to be: Access to video games has never been better, and we should all enjoy them.

-You don't need a console, an expensive PC or specialised handheld system to enjoy video games – if you're carrying a smartphone around with you every day, you've already got a brilliant way to experience this most fantastic of entertainment mediums.
-Don't let anyone tell you that the likes of 80 Days, Alto's Adventure, Hitman GO, Super Hexagon, Monument Valley, The Room series, Alphabear or Year Walk aren't masterpieces on a level with anything "bigger" in scope, available for "proper" gaming platforms.
+You don't need a console, an expensive PC or specialized handheld system to enjoy video games—if you're carrying a smartphone around with you every day, you've already got a brilliant way to experience this most fantastic of entertainment mediums.
+Don't let anyone tell you that the likes of 80 Days, Alto's Adventure, Hitman GO, Super Hexagon, Monument Valley, The Room series, Alphabear, or Year Walk aren't masterpieces on a level with anything "bigger" in scope, available for "proper" gaming platforms.
 These are all expertly made games designed specifically to get the most out of touch-screen devices.
-And the Wii Us, Xboxes and PlayStations of living rooms across the world are attracting competition, with Apple TV, Steam Link and Nvidia's SHIELD all hoping to grab a slice of television-based gaming in 2016.
+And the Wii Us, Xboxes, and PlayStations of living rooms across the world are attracting competition, with Apple TV, Steam Link, and Nvidia's SHIELD all hoping to grab a slice of television-based gaming in 2016.

 Gaming is growing up, and playing better for it